 Please fill out this form to request a tour.
 Tours last about 75 minutes and will tell you about the history and attractions around the Manor.
-Our team will get back to you within 48 hours with a confirmation.
-Since we only have a small team, we limit our tours to new visitors only.
+If you have a group bigger than 10 people, please see additional instructions.
+Upon arrival, report to reception (located in the mock-Tudor building).

 Planning your trip

 We’re honoured that you want to visit us.
 Here are some things you’ll need to consider when you visit to make sure you have a smooth experience and make the most of your day.

 Allocate enough time

 The Manor is a big place with lots of things to do.
 Make sure you allow at least 2 hours to make the most of your trip.
 The time we recommend is around 11am, so you finish just in time for our free lunch (except Saturdays) at 1.15pm.